SCDROCKS Conference Echos

 By Robin Cox

 Ever since last fall when Jeffrey Berger asked us to speak at the SCDROCKS Conference, Erin and I were talking and thinking about what it would be like, what we would say, what we would wear (!) and how all the details would work!
 When my husband and I were visiting Erin in Colorado last April we lined up all the airline tickets - me and my husband to Denver, then Erin and I going on from there to Providence, Rhode Island, the nearest airport to the conference location.
-At the same time Erin’s sister, Heidi, who lives in Texas, decided she’d like to join us, as a support person!
+At the same time our oldest daughter Heidi, who lives in Texas, decided she’d like to join us, as a support person!
 It was really going to happen and we were filled with anticipation!

 The summer was for planning our talks and creating two slide shows.
 Later, Sunday afternoons were for calling each other to practice and update our talks and slides.
 All was in readiness when we set out on our trip on October 3rd!
 Everything went according to plan, though we didn’t sleep on the night/morning of October 4th/5th, due to a delayed flight into Rhode Island.
 When we landed, Heidi was there to pick us up, and took us to Duke’s Bakery in Fall River for an SCD legal breakfast plus cupcakes and muffins.
 What a treat!

 After refreshing ourselves a bit, we headed over to meet Jeffrey, Tammy, Sophia and Raman at their hotel!
 They were all even friendlier and more wonderful than we imagined and we had a great time getting acquainted.
 Jeffrey urged Erin to post our latest updates immediately on the various face book pages, so she did!
 Thanks, Jeffrey!
 Good idea!